monsterkodi/ko/README.md

 **minimap**
 - shows cursors, highlights and selections
-- also for terminal-, search- and script-results!
+- the terminal has a minimap, too
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking
-- includes a special mode to insert or edit ascii-headers that show up nicely in the minimap
+- easy to insert ascii-headers that show up nicely in the minimap

 **autocomplete**
 - completes words from visited files and project files